finos/morphir/developers-guide/files/Working-With-Results-in-Elm.md

       Ok value -> callback value
       Err msg -> Err msg
 ```
-In the code snipped above, the andThen function takes two arguments:<br>
+In the code snippet above, the andThen function takes two arguments:<br>
-* **the callback** - this is the funciton that gets called on the value when the result is OK
+* **the callback** - this is the function that gets called on the value when the result is OK
 * **result** = this is Result type returned by a prior computation
 <br><br>